nalsai/nalsai.de/content/en/blog/seichi/tsukihime/index.md

 ## Bonus 4: More Locations

 The Tohno Mansion is quite clearly Château de Remaisnil in France.
-I wonder about the backstory of this picture.
-It is private property, but it seems like it was a hotel at some point between 1987 and 2000.
-I want to visit it someday but being far from any typical tourist spots, it is quite difficult to get to and you can only see it from the outside anyway.
+It is private property, but it seems like it was a hotel between 1987 and 2000.

 {{< img bg_48a.avif jpg >}}